 - Train facilitators to deliver ABE

-- Providing youth with work-based learning opportunities, and links to skills and entrepreneurship training
+- Provide youth with work-based learning, skills, and entrepreneurship training

-- Forming youth clubs and local alliances to support youth education and enhanced livelihoods
+- Develop public-private partnerships, youth clubs, and local alliances to support economic opportunity